tp7309/TTPassGen/README.rst

       -p, --part_size INTEGER        when result data is huge, split package size(MB) will be applied, 0 is unlimited.
                                      [default: 0]
       -a, --append_mode INTEGER      whether append content to OUTPUT or not.
                                      [default: 0]
+      -s, --seperator TEXT           word seperator, by default, each word occupies one line. special char:

+                                     &#160; = one space
+                                     [default: ]
       --help                         Show this message and exit.

 generated password displayed line by line in ``OUTPUT``.